thomhines/cinch/README.md

 Description
 -----------

 Cinch allows developers to automatically handle JS/CSS compression and concatenization (combining multiple files into one), reducing file sizes and page load times.
-It has no installation process; simply change your JS/CSS links to point to Cinch with a list of the files you want to load and it will do the rest.
+There's virtually no installation process; simply change your JS/CSS links to point to Cinch with a list of the files you want to load and it will do the rest.

 Furthermore, it's perfect for both development and production environments.
-Cinch will look for new changes to your JS/CSS files and if it finds them.
-Cinch will utilize gzip when available,
+Cinch will look for new changes to your JS/CSS files and if it finds any, it will quickly build a static cache file and to send to your users.

 #### Features:

 - Automatic minification of JS/CSS, which removes unnecessary spaces and comments
+- Converts common pre-processor formats (LESS, SCSS, SASS, and CoffeeScript) into standard CSS/JS automatically
-- Combines multiple files into one file to reduce HTTP connections with your users
+- Combines multiple files into one file to reduce HTTP connections between the server and your users
-- Caches files on server if no new changes have been detected on the server
+- Caches files on server if no new changes have been detected to the source files
 - Serves '304 Not Mofidified' headers to users if the user already has the latest code in the browser's cache
-- Uses gzip to further compress files when available
+- Uses gzip to further compress output files when available